A Brief Look at Cutty Bangs: San Francisco's Weird, Beloved Liquor Store Tradition

 In 2000, Kalifornia Noize Terrorists released a similar ode to the drink.
 "I wonder if you want to hang / Sip on some cutty bang," the hook goes.

-A Cutty Bang is a cutty bang, but there are other cutty bangs that aren't Cutty Bang, if that makes sense.
-In a lot of the stores that offer them, you'll hear them simply called "hood drinks," "mix drinks," "mix kits," or "mixers."
+A Cutty Bang is a cutty bang, but there are other cutty bangs that aren't Cutty Bang, you see.
+In many of the stores that offer them, you'll hear them simply called "hood drinks," "mix drinks," "mix kits," or "mixers."
 The plastic bag of a cutty bang will typically be Sharpie-emblazoned with a drink name.
-This is where some liquor store employees really let their creativity shine, although many of the references are pulled from Bay Area rap and sports teams, or just kind of lewd sexual stuff.
+This is where some liquor store employees really let their creativity shine, although many of the references are pulled from Bay Area rap and sports teams; others are quite sexually lewd.
 There's Gorilla Milk, Golden State Warrior, SF 49er, Gangsta's Paradise, Hyphy Juice, and plenty of references to panties.
 A bag will run you between seven and 20 bucks, and each contains more than enough booze to get you heavily faded for an entire evening.

-(Realistically, though, the SFPD has never been particularly successfully, or maybe interested, in dissuading people from drinking in its public spaces.
-Sure, it's technically illegal, but when it comes down to it, they're more interested in keeping broken glass out of the lawn at Dolores Park.)
+(Realistically, however, the SFPD has never been particularly successfully, or maybe interested, in dissuading people from drinking in its public spaces.
+Sure, it's technically illegal, but when it comes down to it, they're primarily interested in keeping broken glass out of the lawn at Dolores Park.)